HQarroum/Gravatar/README.md

 Option key    | Description
 ------------- | -------------
 `defaultIcon` | The adopted behaviour when no image is associated with the given e-mail address.
+The default value is `404`.
-`size`        | The size of the image in pixers `rating`      | Defines whether to retrieve an avatar given its category, or rating.
+`size`        | The size of the image in pixels.
+The default value is *80* pixels.
+`rating`      | Defines whether to retrieve an avatar given its category, or rating.
 Take a look [here](https://en.gravatar.com/site/implement/images#rating) for more informations.
+The default value is `G`.

 ### Retrieving user profiles